Garlic Herb Compound Butter

 Mix your compound butter

-Once your butter has softened in the bowl, add in the minced herbs followed by grated garlic, kosher salt, and freshly cracked black pepper.
+Add softened butter to the bowl.
+Then add in the minced herbs followed by grated garlic, kosher salt, and freshly cracked black pepper.
 Mix well until the seasonings and herbs are incorporated and you’re basically done!

 Roll and the butter into a log